chombo-discharge/chombo-discharge/doc/sphinx/source/Model.rst

 In `Chombo`, geometry generation is done by first constructing a set of boxes that covers the finest AMR level.
 If the function intersects one of these boxes, the box will allocate a *graph* that describes the connectivity of the volume-of-fluid indices in the entire box.
-The box is allocated in full, so using a smaller box will reduce the memory consumption, but since ghost cells are used there is a limitation to how much one can reduce the memory.
-Chombo uses sparse storage for the EB mesh information; graphs are only stored in boxes that intersect with the implicit function.
+The geometric data in the box is allocated sparsely so that memory consumption due to EB information storage is typically not very high.
-There should be no graphs in boxes that are all-covered or all-regular.
+In general, there should be no graphs in boxes that are all-covered or all-regular.

-Even with sparse storage of the graph information, the memory overhead associated with the EB graph is not negligible.
-Memory consumption generally depends on the complexity of the geometry, and arbitrarily fine grids with cut-cell geometries are not possible.
-Consider for example a cubic domain of :math:`(16384)^3` cells which is decomposed into :math:`(32)^3` cell size patches.
-This yields :math:`(512)^3` possible patches in total.
-Now consider that this domain is cut in half by a plane with normal vector :math:`\mathbf{n} = \hat{\mathbf{x}}`.
-This surface will require allocation of :math:`512\times512\times 1` patches for the geometry.
-If each patch is padded with 4 ghost cells, this yields :math:`512^2\times(40)^3 \approx 1.6\times 10^{10}` cells.
-Inside each cell we must store volume fractions, area fractions, cell centroids positions and so one.
-Although the surface is simple, the required memory easily ranges in the terabyte range.
+When EB information is first generated across the AMR hierarchy, one begins by computing the information on the finest grid level.
+From there, coarser levels are generated through *coarsening* of the fine-information data.

-The default load-balancing for geometry generation in `Chombo` is an even division of the uniform finest-level grid among all the available.
+The default load-balancing for geometry generation in `Chombo` is an even division of the grid level among the ranks.
-This is a reasonable approach for porous media where the cut-cells distribute evenly through the computational domain, but the approach is not scalable to large domain sizes.
+This is a reasonable approach for porous media where the cut-cells distribute evenly through the computational domain.
+However, most geometries consists of a small 2D surface in 3D space and the default Chombo approach wastes a lot of time looking for cut-cells where they don't exist.

 To achieve scalable geometry generation, we have changed how `Chombo` generates the geometry generation on the various levels.
 Our new approach first generates a map on a *coarse* level which is specified by the user.